The Good Works Foundation

 Jerry Friedman is the founder of the Good Works Foundation and the Earth’s Elders Foundation.

-Laura Rodgers, founder of the One Blue Sky Project, understands that building community across diverse populations is a key element for fostering kindness and compassion, particularly in children.
+Laura Rodgers, Director of The Good Works Foundation and founder of the One Blue Sky Project, understands that building community across diverse populations is a key element for fostering kindness and compassion, particularly in children.
 Laura has worked with seniors and children from many backgrounds and has advocated for the importance of creative expression for all age levels, across cultures and borders.
 Her extensive travel has taught her that friendship is the cornerstone of empathy and empathy is the beginning of a more peaceful world.

 Laura helped build a successful creative business with photographer Jerry Friedman and then went on to develop her own social media company.
 Her work has included developing social media outreach for Jerry Friedman’s book series “Maurice’s Valises” to promote the books’ message to a wide audience around the world – a message of kindness and compassion that is so meaningful to Laura’s personal mission.
 She is the executive director and board member of the Good Works Foundation and the project organizer for the One Blue Sky Project.